Loading organizations...

 Key people at Petit Amuse.

-Petit Amuse was founded by Aron Hegyi (Co-Founder).
+Petit Amuse was founded in 2012 by Aron Hegyi (Co-Founder).

-Petit Amuse was founded by Aron Hegyi (Co-Founder).
+Petit Amuse was founded in 2012 by Aron Hegyi (Co-Founder).

 Petit Amuse is a subscription-based food discovery service that curates and delivers monthly sample boxes of small-batch artisan foods from lesser-known producers.[2][3][4]
 Founded by Ben Appenzeller (business lead) and Dr. Rosemary Ku (culinary expert), it serves food enthusiasts seeking unique gourmet treats, solving the problem of limited access to high-quality, regional artisan products not widely available in mainstream markets.[2][4][5]
 The company operates an online marketplace where customers can purchase full-sized versions of sampled items, supporting small producers while offering affordable discovery at $10 per box.[4][5][8]